usman19zafar/Future-of-Cognitive-Architecture/README.md

-Cognitive Architecture Framework (CAF): The Missing Layer in AI Governance
+Cognitive Architecture Framework (CAF): The Missing Layer in AI Governance.

 AI is no longer a tool — it’s becoming a cognitive layer inside organizations.
 It interprets information, reasons about context, interacts with humans, and makes decisions that influence real outcomes.